Adrianjewell91/study_progress/TheorizerTechSpecs.md

 	- Refresh the page and whatever was selected should load back up (store configuration in local storage or similar).
 	- Clicking on the analyze button should initialize an API request.

-An unsolved question: how exactly to authenticate the ML service.
-Having two authentication services is not DRY.
-The problem is that I want to expose to the ML api to the public but I want to authenticate it.
-How does Twitter or other major API services authenticate?
-The way I think it's done is tha the service does a user name and password lookup, passes it's own session token to the client (browser or other), and then does it that way.